ROCm/rccl/README.md

 *  `./install.sh` -- builds library including unit tests
 *  `./install.sh -i` -- builds and installs the library to /opt/rocm/rccl; installation path can be changed with --prefix argument (see below.)
+*  `./install.sh -d` -- installs all necessary dependencies for RCCL.
+Should be re-invoked if the build folder is removed.
 *  `./install.sh -h` -- shows help
 *  `./install.sh -t` -- builds library including unit tests
 *  `./install.sh -r` -- runs unit tests (must be already built)